madrakas/ars-fix/README.md

 ### 🛠️ Usage

-Edit ars-fix.css and ars-fix.js files for a desired effects.
+Edit ars-fix.css and ars-fix.js files in assets folder for a desired effects.
+Edit ars-fix.php file in inc folder for a desired effects.

 ### 🧪 Running tests